-The Champs Elysees are one of the most famous avenues in the world.
-Fashion flagship stores, car showrooms, movie theaters, restaurants, clubs attracts day and night parisians and tourists to this lively Paris district.
+The Champs-Elysées are one of the most famous avenues in the world.
+The many flagship fashion stores, movie theaters, restaurants, clubs attracts day and night Parisians and tourists to this lively Paris district.
 Places to visit in Paris.

 The avenue is often painted or photographed with the Arc de Triomphe in the background, a classical Paris view.